-Sarah Edwards is our legal fellow, coming to us as a recent graduate from William & Mary Law School in Williamsburg, Virginia.
+Our newest staff attorney, Sarah Edwards, was previously our legal fellow, coming to us as a recent graduate from William & Mary Law School in Williamsburg, Virginia.
 Sarah’s clinical experience includes work at the Virginia Coastal Policy Center included environmental justice issues related to recurrent flooding in low socio-economic areas.
 Her model ordinance on this subject was published in the William & Mary Environmental Law & Policy Review.
 During her internships with the Southern Environmental Law Center and the Virginia Department of Environmental Quality, she reviewed proposed regulations to various permitting standards.
 Her experience with these organizations also involved policy analyses on the Endangered Species Act, National Historic Preservation Act, and the Clean Water Act to preserve environmental resources, prevent harmful pollution, and protect natural landmarks.

 Kimber L. Veltri

-Kimber Veltri is a staff attorney with EAC.
+Kimber Veltri is Of Counsel with EAC.
 Kimber graduated in 2015 from the University of Pittsburgh School of Law, where she studied both Environmental Law and Policy and Shale Gas and Water Development.
 Ms. Veltri was awarded the 2013 Pitt Legal Income Sharing Foundation Public Interest Scholarship, the 2013-2014 Molly Excellence Award in Interviewing, Counseling, Negotiating and Litigating from the Pitt Legal Clinic Professor, the Pennsylvania Bar Association 2015 Environmental Law Forum Scholarship and received a CALI Excellence for the Future award.

 While at Pitt she interned for the U.S. EPA’s Office of Enforcement and Compliance Assurance Civil Air Enforcement Division, where she was able to gain regulatory experience with the Clean Air Act regarding both stationary and mobile sources.
 Following her semester with EPA, she interned for Smith Butz, a law firm representing plaintiffs in matters involving hydraulic fracturing, where she assisted in fighting Pennsylvania’s Act 13 and defending citizens and their right to clean drinking water from well water sources against large fracking companies.
 Additionally, her internship with PennFuture, a nonprofit environmental law organization, allowed her to gain experience filing Clean Water Act citizen suits against publicly owned treatment works who continuously violated their NPDES permits.